 26% of Civil Engineering students are women while men make up 74% of the student body.
 The Southeast region is home to the most common Civil Engineering colleges.

 The list below ranks colleges based solely on the popularity of their Civil Engineering degree.
 Read the methodology.

 These Civil Engineering colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 Every student who is interested in Civil Engineering needs to take a look at California State Polytechnic University - Pomona.
-Graduates of the Civil Engineering program earn an average of $52,317 in the first five years of their career, and $93,323 after their first five years of their career.
-This school is located in the suburban region of Pomona, California, near shops and other entertainment.
+Graduates of the Civil Engineering program earn an average of $61,300 in the first five years of their career, and $61,300 after their first five years of their career.
+This school is one of the largest schools in California.

 At least 50.0% of the educators at CSU Pomona have full-time hours, so they have lots of time to help their students.
 Merely 3.7% of California State Polytechnic University - Pomona graduates are in student loan default.
 That's striking, because the default average is 7.0%.
 Get each of the essential details on CSU Pomona by viewing their scorecard.